Remuda: Management

 During roundups and for moving cattle, several horses are required for each cowboy.
 During a roundup in modern times, a cowboy may need to switch horses two or three times each day to rest each horse for use on subsequent days and avoid injury to horse and rider that may result from a fall or misstep by a fatigued animal.
 During the historic cattle drive era, each cowboy required about six horses on a cattle drive, switching the animals daily or even twice daily.
 Thus, the spare horses must be kept close to the cattle herd and moved along with the cattle so as to be available to riders as needed.
 The horses graze whenever possible along the way and at night to obtain adequate forage.
 The herd of spare horses was given the name remuda.
 The remuda would be kept separately from the cattle herd for a number of reasons.
 It was more convenient to the riders not to have to sort horses out of a much larger herd of cattle.
 It was also safer for the animals; the cattle would not be unduly disturbed by the antics of quick-moving horses and riders moving through the herd, and the horses were at less risk of injury from conflicts with cattle, particularly breeds such as the Texas longhorn noted for their substantial horns.

 In modern times, the remuda may be housed in corrals at the trailhead or gathering site, though historically, and in remote areas in modern times where there are few or no corrals, the herd would be kept loose on the range, under the charge of people called wranglers, whose exclusive job was to manage the horse herd.

 Although many modern horses are now trained to accept being caught and haltered by a rider on foot without attempting to run away, the same was not true of the often partly trained, semi-feral horses used in the Old West, who could only be easily caught with a lasso.
 Obtaining these horses each morning required a special system.
 When corrals were available, the remuda would be run into an enclosed area where the horses could be caught.
 On the open range, a temporary corral could be created by pounding stakes into the ground in a large circle with a rope attached around the stakes to form a makeshift barrier.
 The horses had been trained sufficiently to accept even the minimal confinement of a rope corral and not test the fence.
-However, in some places, the wranglers simply kept the horses gathered in a tight group, often by providing fodder.
+In some places, the wranglers simply kept the horses gathered in a tight group, often by providing fodder.